 As Executive Director, Laura will head JOYA Scholars and be responsible for staff supervision and development, fund development, community outreach, and vision and planning.

-As Program Coordinator, Carla is responsible for overseeing the day to day tasks of the Middle School and High School Program, as well as recruiting and managing the Volunteer Team of mentors and tutors.
+As Program Coordinator, Christian is responsible for overseeing the Middle School and High School Program, as well as recruiting and managing JOYA’s Volunteer Team of mentors and tutors.